 5) Schedule a time to talk.
 Telling them over the phone is probably the best way to give them the news (I know, I know!
 It’s sucks!).
 If you feel it’s better to email them instead, go ahead and do that.
 You know what’s best.

 6) Keep it positive.
 Nobody likes to be broken up with, so make it positive and leave on good terms.
 Never burn a bridge!
-Start out by explaining how much you’ve enjoyed working with her then lead into why you need to go.
+Start out by explaining how much you’ve enjoyed working with them then lead into why you need to go.
 Again, try to keep it positive and don’t point fingers or blame anyone.
-When the convo is finished, end it by thanking them for the opportunity of working with them.
+When the conversation is finished, end it by thanking them for the opportunity of working with them.

 7) Send a follow-up email.
 It’s a good idea to also have your termination in writing to protect yourself.
 Send the email after the call and reiterate when you’ll be leaving and any other details you need to communicate (like unfinished projects).

-8) Complete any work or hours that are left.
+8) Complete any remaining work or hours.
 Don’t leave your client hanging.
-Make sure you wrap up what needs completed and do as good of a job as you would with a new client.
-Ask if there’s anything else they need before you officially say good-bye.
-They may need access to programs or reminders of where certain documents are stored, etc.
+Make sure you wrap up what needs to be completed and do as good of a job as you would for a new client.
+Ask if there’s anything else they need before you officially say goodbye.
+They may need access to programs or reminders of where certain documents are stored, and so on.

 9) Give yourself a pat on the back and go do something fun.
+Reward yourself.
 You did a really difficult task and you did it with class!
 Go you!
 Time for a nice walk, bubble bath, or to Doordash some chocolate cake!

 10) Learn from the experience.
 Don’t beat yourself up!
 Just do things differently next time.
 Listen to your gut, know who you want to work with and who you don’t, create stronger business policies, and don’t take on work you know you won’t enjoy or won’t be good at.

 It sucks when you realize your client isn’t the best fit for you, but it happens.